 If you are fighting and yelling at each other on a regular basis while your children are present or in earshot, this is going to be very destructive to them.

 And remember that children are not stupid. if they feel that you’re staying together for them they may feel guilty for your misery and this could actually be much more damaging to them than a divorce.

 It’s not uncommon to hear stories where the child has told his parents “I wish you’d just get divorced” when they know that things are not doing well between their parents and that they are the reason why they’re still together.

 In most abusive relationships, violence doesn’t happen overnight, it tends to escalate as time goes on.

 If you have any doubt that your life could be in danger someday it means that it already is.
 If the thought has ever crossed your mind, it means that you are most certainly in danger.

 Being emotionally or physically mistreated or both is absolutely not worth saving your marriage.
 The only situation where it would be worth a try is if the abusing husband recognized that he had a problem and agreed to get professional help.
-But if this is not the case, divorcing such man is always better than staying together.
+But if this is not the case, divorcing such a man is always better than staying together.

 3. Your Children are Being Mistreated

-This type situation occurs more often when it’s a second marriage to which you brought your children in.
+This type of situation occurs more often when it’s a second marriage to which you brought your children in.
 In some cases, the husband becomes violent to his wife’s children and uses them to blackmail her as a form of control.

-There is absolutely no good reason to stay in such marriage.
+There is absolutely no good reason to stay in such a marriage.
 If your husband is mistreating your children, you need to consider divorce as a matter of emergency.